-The Code array on the AT89LS53 is programmed byte-bybyte in either programming mode.
+The Code and Data memory arrays on the AT89S8252 are programmed byte-by-byte in either programming mode.
 An auto-erase cycle is provided with the self-timed programming operation in the serial programming mode.
 There is no need to perform the Chip Erase operation to reprogram any memory location in the serial programming mode unless any of the lock bits have been programmed.

 In the parallel programming mode, there is no auto-erase cycle.
-To reprogram any non-blank byte, the user needs to use the Chip Erase operation first to erase the entire Code memory array.
+To reprogram any nonblank byte, the user needs to use the Chip Erase operation first to erase both arrays.

-Parallel Programming Algorithm

-To program and verify the AT89LS53 in the parallel programming mode, the following sequence is recommended:
+Parallel Programming Algorithm: To program and verify the AT89S8252 in the parallel programming mode, the following sequence is recommended: